 Math Game Caddies

 If you’re really looking to expedite the time it takes students to gather their math game supplies and settle in with a partner, creating caddies with every supply they may need is another option.
 Your caddies can hold instruction cards for all the games you currently have in rotation, along with all the relevant supplies for each of those games.
-This makes it easy for students to grab a caddy, find a spot to play, and make decisions with their partner about which game they’ll play.
+This makes it easy for students to grab a caddy, find a spot to play, and make decisions with their partners about which game they’ll play.
 Caddies are a great fit for classes struggling to make efficient transitions during Math Workshop.

 Organizing Your Math Game Archive